Vacancy Announcement - Training Assistant – Programme Administration and Financial Management

 - Identifying opportunities for building a positive work environment;

-- Liaising with UNITAR’s Human Resources Section.
+- Liaising with UNITAR’s Human Resources Unit.

-- Assist with financial monitoring and reporting:
+- Assist with financial monitoring and reporting by:

 - Supporting ATLAS related tasks, particularly monitoring of overall programme finances;

 - Assisting with the elaboration and monitoring of project budgets;

 - Liaising with UNITAR’s Finance and Budget Unit.

 - Contribute to the overall functionning of the programme by: